The 10 Best Water Parks in Florida for 2026

 10. Shipwreck Island Waterpark (Jacksonville Beach)

-Another independent park that serves its local market well.
 Shipwreck Island has been around since 1985 and offers a nostalgic, no-frills water park experience.
 The Raging Rapids tube ride through rockwork caves is a local favorite.
-Prices hover around $30 to $40 per adult, making it one of the more affordable options in the state.
+Prices hover around $30–40 per adult, making it one of the more affordable options in the state.

 Best for: Jacksonville locals and families visiting Northeast Florida.

-When to Visit Florida Water Parks
+When to visit Florida water parks

-How to Save Money at Florida Water Parks
+How to save money at Florida water parks

-For more help choosing the right park, check out our guide to Florida water parks for adults if you're traveling without kids.
+For more help choosing the right park, check our Florida water parks for adults guide if you're traveling without kids.
 If you're also planning theme park days, our water parks with resort hotels guide covers the best places to stay.
-Don't forget to read what to bring to a water park before you pack.

-You can browse every Florida water park in our directory, or explore all parks nationwide to compare options across the country.
 If you're open to traveling beyond Florida, Texas water parks and the Wisconsin Dells both offer world-class alternatives worth the trip.

 Florida has more water parks than any state needs.
 But the ten on this list justify the ticket price, the sunscreen budget, and the drive.
 Pick the one that matches your family, buy your tickets online, and go on a Wednesday.